MicrosoftDocs/power-platform/power-virtual-agents/preview/overview.md

 ---
-title: "Overview of the Power Virtual Agents preview (Preview)"
+title: "Overview of the Power Virtual Agents preview (preview)"
 description: "Overview of new features and improvements in the Power Virtual Agents preview." ms.date: 10/10/2022 ms.topic: overview